bassemSeddik/AmenAir/README.md

 ## Welcome to AmenAir project description

 Here is a fisrt video that was created to present the contributions of ISET Sousse to the global effort toward the COVID-19 pandemic:
+{% include youtubePlayer.html id="7bfhdidPQdM" %}

+Here is the link for it
+For more details see [Link](https://youtu.be/7bfhdidPQdM).

 You can find here the team members that have contributed to this project: